hayden-poems/hayden-poems.github.io/_texts/flawedfoundations.md

 author: Hayden Strawbridge
 ---

--Some countries blindly pile prestige upon prestige
+Some countries blindly pile prestige upon prestige

--Forgetting or purposely overlooking what the country was built upon
+* Forgetting or purposely overlooking what the country was built upon

--POWER FROM FEAR
+**POWER FROM FEAR

--STRENGTH FROM DIVISION
+**STRENGTH FROM DIVISION

-- PRIDE FROM BIGOTRY
+**PRIDE FROM BIGOTRY

--The very fabric that created these countries is corrupt
+ * The very fabric that created these countries is corrupt

--The values that thinly hide the inequality and hatred crumble under moral scrutiny
+* The values that thinly hide the inequality and hatred crumble under moral scrutiny

--The demise if the flawed foundatiions a victory for HUMANITY
+* The demise if the flawed foundatiions a victory for HUMANITY